vijaybirru/documentation/clouds/connecting_azure.rst

 Enable Billing
 ----------------

-To enable billing, which allows for Scalr :ref:`cost_management` to report on Azure costs, please enter the Azure Tenant ID.
-The Tenant ID can be retrieved from the Azure Portal.
-Once that is added it may take a few hours for the cost to show up within Scalr.
+To enable billing, which allows for Scalr :ref:`cost_management` to report on Azure costs, please tick the "Enable Detailed Billing" radio box to on.
+Once that is enabled it may take a few hours for the cost to show up within Scalr.